The best copywriter in Edinburgh?

-- Usually put USB cables in the right way round on the first try
+Since I’m bragging, you might also be interested to know I usually put USB cables in the right way round on the first try and am very good at poaching eggs.

 - Sales pages